hopechong/alluxio/docs/en/ufs/GCS.md

 The GCS credentials specified in Alluxio config represents a GCS user.
 GCS service backend checks the user permission to the bucket and the object for access control.
 If the given GCS user does not have the right access permission to the specified bucket, a permission denied error will be thrown.
-When Alluxio security is enabled, Alluxio loads the bucket ACL to Alluxio permission on the first time when the metadata is loaded to Alluxio namespace.
+When Alluxio security is enabled, Alluxio loads the bucket ACL to Alluxio permission the first time when the metadata is loaded to Alluxio namespace.

 ### Mapping from GCS ACL to Alluxio permission

-Alluxio checks the GCS bucket READ/WRITE ACL to determine the owner's permission mode to a Alluxio file.
+Alluxio checks the GCS bucket READ/WRITE ACL to determine the owner's permission mode to an Alluxio file.
 For example, if the GCS user has read-only access to the underlying bucket, the mounted directory and files would have `0500` mode.
 If the GCS user has full access to the underlying bucket, the mounted directory and files would have `0700` mode.